 its own set of annotations for TalkBank documents.

-- Typically, you will join an existing group instead of creating a new one (see "Joining a Group" above).
+Typically, you will join an existing group instead of creating a new one (see "Joining a Group" below).

 - To create a group, click the "Collab" button in the top right corner.